bushaHQ/Contra/README.md

 ```

-ContraController - to hold most of our view logic.
+`ContraController` - to hold most of the logics.

 ```dart